 - Certain diseases or conditions that result in bone or mineral loss, such as abnormal or absent menstrual cycles or post- menopause

 - Certain diseases and conditions that weaken bones, such as tumors or cysts

 - Depressed knuckle

-Your doctor will ask about your symptoms and medical history.
-A physical exam will also be done.
-The injured finger will be examined.
+Your doctor will ask about your symptoms and medical history and perform a physical exam.
 Tests may include: